InvirganceDocumentation/convirgance-docs/docs/olap.md

 structure. -->

 ## Spring Method

-The above example still requires a lot of code to produce a single query.
-We should have a config file.
-Thanks to the inherent properties of Java Objects, we can just pull a Spring configuration file off the shelf!
+Thanks to the inherent properties of Java Objects, we can just use a Spring configuration file to import our Star object.
-We simply load the Spring context, request the database, and pull whichever tables we need by calling `database.getTable(String name)`.

 <!-- TODO maybe add an example for this